Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 Claude Opus 4.7 supports a 1 million token input context window with up to 128K output tokens.
 Prompts above 200K tokens are charged at a premium rate through the Claude API.

-Yes, significantly.
+Yes, significantly cheaper than both.
 Gemini 3.1 Pro is priced at $2 per million input tokens and $12 per million output tokens.
-Claude Opus 4.7 costs $5 per million input and $25 per million output roughly 2.5x more expensive.
-For cost-sensitive, high-volume workloads, Gemini 3.1 Pro offers the best value among frontier models in April 2026.
+Claude Opus 4.7 costs $5/$25 and GPT-5.5 costs $5/$30 — making Gemini roughly 2.3–2.5x cheaper than either frontier model for standard workloads.
+For cost-sensitive, high-volume tasks, Gemini 3.1 Pro offers the best value among frontier models in April 2026.

 What is the /ultrareview command in Claude Code?